a4my/react-weather-forecast/README.md

 # Weather Forecast App ☀️🌤️🌙⛈️⚡❄️

-This repository contains the files of one of my React projects.
-This React App is supposed to be an app that lists video games and where you can search for a video game.
+This repository contains the files for my first project using Next.js!
+This is a weather forecast app built with React and Next.js.
+Users can search for a city and get hourly, daily and weekly information about the weather coming from an API.

-This project has parts that are mainly hard-coded and you cannot use the searchbar to search for a specific video game.
-However, the list of video games is coming from an API.

 ## Demo 🖥 [live preview](https://react-weather-forecast-a4my.vercel.app/)